catid/bitnet_cpu/README.md

 Compare this to AMD Ryzen 5 7535HS CPU achieves about 7.4 tokens/second for Gemma 3B, and it's clear that the BitNet inference kernel is competitive with 8-bit inference on CPU in some cases.

-## CPU Approach 2: AVX
+## CPU Approach 2: AVX2

-Without the AVX-512 intrinsics, it takes about ~1.5 seconds to run through all the heavy layers of the model.
-If this was properly parallelized, you might be able to achieve a speedup of 16x or so.
-So let's say the best we could do is about 8 tokens per second with this type of model.
-Also to achieve this performance you have to use 16 bits per weight, so it does not have size advantages over normal models either despite being ternary.
+Using the _mm256_sign_epi8() intrinsic, we can use 1 byte per parameter (8-bit quant) to implement an efficient BitNet kernel that is portable to most Intel CPUs using AVX2.
+This is using the same unrolling/multi-threading optimizations as the AVX-512 version.

+Running on an 12th Gen Intel(R) Core(TM) i9-12900K with 20 threads:

 ```
+(base) ➜  build git:(master) ✗ ./tests/math_test
+Running non-AVX-512 version
+Tests passed!

-(base) ➜  build git:(master) ./benchmark_model
+(base) ➜  build git:(master) ✗ ./benchmark_model
 Preallocating buffers...
-Bencharking model...
+Benchmarking model...
+Warmup took 35 milliseconds
 Benchmark Results:
 Number of Layers: 182
 Number of Benchmark Iterations: 100
-Average Time per Iteration: 1264.97 milliseconds
+Average Time per Iteration: 34.85 milliseconds
 ```

+We are getting about 1000/35 = ~28 tokens per second on most Intel CPUs with AVX2.

 ## CPU Approach 3: LOL